 In Section 3, we reported that the market for the CogWatch system is potentially significant since stroke affects millions of people in Europe every year with a reportedly high proportion suffering from cognitive impairments.
 In addition, the lack of major commercial competitors gives CogWatch an advantage for establishing early dominance in the market.
-Nonetheless, a successful commercial exploitation of the CogWatch system (given that clinical evidence about its effectiveness as rehabilitation tool for AADS patients have been obtained) should be based on realistic business models as well as on a solid and ambitious market strategy.
+Nonetheless, it is important to understand that the need for cognitive rehabilitation has to be accompanied by appropriate budgets that can be invested on ICT technologies to address this need.
+For example, if a health care system is not prepared to invest on an ICT system then the market potential is reduced significantly.
+Therefore, a successful commercial exploitation of the CogWatch system (given that clinical evidence about its effectiveness as rehabilitation tool for AADS patients have been obtained) should be based on realistic business models that take into account the dynamics of the specific health care market as defined at national level.